zenstreamz/AIOStreams/README.md

 7. Click `Connect`
 8. Trigger a redeployment by going to the `Deployments` tab, clicking `Deploy version`, and `Deploy`
 9. You can find the URL for your cloudflare worker by clicking `View version` at the `Deployments` tab under the `Active deployments` section

+If you get an error about the `node:sqlite` module, follow [these instructions](https://github.com/Viren070/AIOStreams/issues/32#issuecomment-2602643959), editing the code at your forked GitHub repository.

 **Method 2**